mapninja/Earthsys144/week00/10_TURN_IN_logging_in_to_google_earth_engine.md

 # Logging in to Google Earth Engine

+> **Turn-in for grading:** This guide includes material that must be turned in for grading.
+Complete the required deliverables and submit them as instructed by the course.

 ## What is Google Earth Engine?

 Google Earth Engine (GEE) is a cloud-based platform that lets you access and analyze massive amounts of satellite imagery and geospatial data without needing a powerful computer.
 Think of it like a library in the cloud where you can browse and analyze global imagery from the past few decades in real-time.